ssilverman/TeensyDMX/README.md

 }
 ```

+In summary, the _connected_ concept here has more to do with line noise and bad
+timing than it does with a physical connection.
+Perhaps a future release will
+rename this...

 ### Synchronous operation by using custom responders

 There is the ability to notify specific instances of `Responder` when packets